learn-co-curriculum/python-p3v3-request-response-cycle/README.md

 messages allow our application to communicate with a client through the server.
 Flask does most of the work for us when setting up contexts and URL maps, but parsing requests and generating responses effectively will allow you to do much more with Flask than you've seen so far.
-Now that we've discussed communication with the frontend, let's get started on communication with the backend through SQLAlchemy.

 If you don't fully understand every concept yet, don't worry!
 Check below to make sure your code matches ours and look back at this lesson if you're having